Purified National Party: NP–SAP merger and founding (1933–1934)

 D. F. Malan (left) led the breakaway faction that became the GNP, opposed to the merging of the National and South African parties under leaders J. B. M. Hertzog (middle) and Jan Smuts (right).

 In the lead-up to the 1933 general election and amid the Great Depression in South Africa, NP prime minister Hertzog formed a broad coalition with the SAP led by former and future prime minister Jan Smuts on 31 March.
 After the coalition's success in depression recovery, a public movement to formally merge the NP and SAP emerged, while some local party chapters began to work as a single entity, particularly in the Orange Free State and Transvaal.

 While Hertzog officially began supporting uniting the parties in August 1933 – believing he had convinced both Smuts's faction and Malan's hardline Afrikaner nationalist faction of its benefits – the Cape Province NP branch struck down a resolution supporting a merger 142–38 on 5 October and Malan stated that the Cape branch was prepared to operate independently if a merger went through.
 Malan negotiated with Hertzog at Groote Schuur, an official residence of the prime minister, on 2 and 4 February 1934: Hertzog met Malan's demands by promising to advise the monarch to appoint an Afrikaner governor-general if the office became vacant during his premiership, promising to abolish criminal appeals to the Privy Council once pending appeals were resolved, and allowing members of the new party be allowed to propagandise for republicanism, which led Malan to declare that the Cape branch supported the merger in theory.

 On 16 February, a letter exchange between Cape NP secretary Frans Erasmus and Hertzog detailing several concessions made was published to the press, which Hertzog and Malan further used to promote unity.
-Alongside the previous concessions made to Malan, Hertzog stated that he supported South Africa's right to secede from the Commonwealth of Nations and to remain neutral in British wars, although he refused to include such a statement in the party manifesto, stating that it "would confuse rather than clarify and might suggest doubts as to the Union's true constitutional position".
+Alongside the previous concessions made to Malan, Hertzog stated that he supported South Africa's right to abandon its status as a British dominion and to remain neutral in British wars, although he refused to include such a statement in the party manifesto, stating that it "would confuse rather than clarify and might suggest doubts as to the Union's true constitutional position".
 These concessions agitated the SAP – which the NP was still in negotiations with – and created a public perception that the letter was a manifesto for a merged party.